guanghechen/node-scaffolds/packages/helper-cipher/__test__/fixtures/basic/big-file.md

   const catalog = new CipherCatalog({
     cipher,
     sourceRootDir: path.join(__dirname, 'workspace/source'),
-    targetRootDir: path.join(__dirname, 'workspace/target'),
+    encryptedRootDir: path.join(__dirname, 'workspace/target'),
   })

-  catalog.calcAbsoluteSourceFilepath('a.md')              // Resolve the absolute path of a source file. catalog.calcAbsoluteTargetFilepath('a.md')              // Resolve the absolute path of a target file. catalog.calcRelativeSourceFilepath('<WORKSPACE>/a.md')  // Resolve the relative path of the source file. catalog.calcRelativeTargetFilepath('<WORKSPACE>/a.md')  // Resolve the relative path of the target file. catalog.checkIntegrity()                                // Check if the index file is damaged. catalog.cleanup()                                       // Perform cleanup operations. catalog.decryptAll(bakSourceRootDir)                    // Decrypt all target files and output into the given directory.
+  catalog.calcAbsoluteSourceFilepath('a.md')              // Resolve the absolute path of a source file. catalog.calcAbsoluteEncryptedFilepath('a.md')              // Resolve the absolute path of a target file. catalog.calcRelativeSourceFilepath('<WORKSPACE>/a.md')  // Resolve the relative path of the source file. catalog.calcRelativeEncryptedFilepath('<WORKSPACE>/a.md')  // Resolve the relative path of the target file. catalog.checkIntegrity()                                // Check if the index file is damaged. catalog.cleanup()                                       // Perform cleanup operations. catalog.decryptAll(bakSourceRootDir)                    // Decrypt all target files and output into the given directory.